caleoseymour/Fervidibacter-2024/README.md

-# fervidibacter-multiomics
+# Fervidibacter-2024
-Multi-omic analysis of Fervidibacter sacchari cultures.
+Analysis of Fervidibacter sacchari cultures.
 Just a quick and lightweight overview to handle the proteomic and transcriptomic (also genomic) data for the F. sacchari paper.
 Also include a section for handling the metaproteome.

 ## Description of files
 Filename | Description